galop-proxy/galop/README.md

 GALOP (**G**raceful **A**pp**l**icati**o**n **P**roxy) is a simple reverse
 proxy that accepts HTTP requests from clients and passes them to a server.
 When shutting down, the proxy processes open HTTP requests before the connections are closed.
-A persistent connection (HTTP keep-alive) is closed after the current HTTP request has been answered.
+A persistent connection (keep-alive) is closed after the current HTTP request has been answered.
 After this, the actual server can be shut down without interrupting open HTTP requests.

+## License

+GALOP is licensed under [The MIT License](https://opensource.org/licenses/MIT).